brianfrancis/GettingAndCleaningDataCourseProject/README.md

 2. Combines the rows of observations for test and train subjects into a single data frame
 3. Labels the data set with descriptive variable names using the values found in features.txt
 4. Subsets the dataset to only include measurements containing exactly "mean()" or "std()" in their varaible label by using the "fixed" parameter of the grepl function.
-	*Variables with meanFreq were not included as I did not interpret this as a mean of a measurement *Similiarly features such as "angle(X,gravityMean)" were not included.
+	*Variables with meanFreq were not included as I did not interpret this weighted average of the frequency components to be a "mean" of the measurements.
+	*Similiarly features such as "angle(X,gravityMean)" were not included.
 5. Uses descriptive activity names in the activity_labels.txt file to name the activities in the data set by converting them to a factor and using the labels as the labels for the levels.

 This tiddy data frame which still contains a row for each observation in X_test.txt and X_train.txt is then returned by the function

-## run_analysis
+### run_analysis

 This is the main function in the script and call both get_data and merge_data.
 It receives a directory as a parameter with a default of "getdata-projectfiles-UCI HAR Dataset/UCI HAR Dataset"